How to Fix iMessage

 To inject it as a ROM value execute:Important: FileNVRAM must be installed and working correctly in order for OSX to remember the new MLB and ROM values after a power down or reboot (Chimera & Chameleon only)Code:sudo nvram 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14:ROM=%23%f4%e7%65%4a%44

-After changing the MLB and/or ROM values, run iMessage Debug again and check the change, then reboot the computer and run iMessage Debug again, ensure the the new values are persistent, if they are not try the suggestions above.
-If ROM and MLB are not the same on each boot you will continue to have iMessage issues.
+After changing the MLB and/or ROM values, run iMessage Debug again and check the change, then reboot the computer and run iMessage Debug again, ensure the the new values are persistent, if they are then try a few more reboots/power downs ..etc, if all still looks good then jump down to the next step (5e)

 Method for CLOVER Users:

-Once downloaded and installed run it and click on 'Rt Variables' on the left selection plane and enter the values for MLB and ROM (see above) in the appropriate fields.
+Mount your EFI Partition, run Clover Configurator, and load the config.plist from the /EFI/Clover folder, click on 'Rt Variables' on the left selection plane and enter the values for MLB and ROM (hex numbers only as detailed above) in the appropriate fields.

 iMessage Debug not Working: There are quite a few versions of iMessage Debug floating around on GitHub.
 Since it is a terminal framework utility the version attached to this guide may not work on versions of OSX older than Mavericks or ML, if it does not work for you try finding an alternate version or downloading a source file and compile it on your own system or you can use Darwin Dumper as an alternative.